premchander-revature/interviewquestions/DesignPatterns-IS/DesignPatterns.md

 ---

-3. How can you describe the SOLID Principles of the design pattern?
+3. How can you describe the SOLID Principles of the design pattern?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)